 Large Glass Box Quetzal Piñatas Cards and Envelopes

-The Mayan civilization practiced a blindfolded game of breaking a hanging clay pot filled with cacao, a game that can be traced back to the piñata, which originated in China and was common for New Year's celebrations.
-Marco Polo brought it from Italy, where it spread to Spain and eventually reached Mexico, becoming a symbol of tradition.
-It acquired a religious significance, with each point representing one of the seven deadly sins.
-Today, it remains a cherished tradition in our festivals and celebrations.
+The Mayan civilization played a blindfolded game of breaking a hanging clay pot full of cocoa, which can be traced back to the piñata, which originated in China where it was customary for New Year celebrations.
+Marco Polo brought it to Italy, from where it went to Spain and then to Mexico, making it an object of traditions.
+Each point of the piñata acquired a religious meaning, representing the seven deadly sins.
+Currently, it is an object of great tradition in our festivities and celebrations.

-Quetzal is a word of Nahuatl origin, associated with Quetzali "Beautiful Shining Feather", the Aztecs associated it with Quetzalcoatl and the Mayans with Kukulkan in both the link was with deities related to the sky and the earth, that is, the underworld and the upperworld.
+Quetzal is a word of Nahuatl origin, associated with Quetzali "Beautiful Bright Feather."
+The Aztecs associated it with Quetzalcoatl and the Mayans with Kukulkan, in both cases the link was with deities related to the sky and the earth, that is, the underworld and the overworld.

-Large Glass Box, Piñata Model.
-Contents: 12 small double cards, 12 small envelopes, 4 money envelopes.
-9 paper sealing wax seals, 1 stamp ink, 1 stamp.
-Artistic high-relief engraving with a glossy foil film.
-Each piece is handcrafted by our team of professional engravers on high-quality smooth or textured paper.
+Large Glass Box PINATA Model Contents: 12 small double cards, 12 small envelopes, 4 money envelopes, 9 paper seals, 1 stamp ink, 1 stamp.
+In artistic high-relief engraving with shiny foil film.
+All handmade by our team of professional engravers, on high-quality smooth or textured papers.
 Handmade in Mexico.
-Box of 40 pieces
+Box with 39 pieces

 Choose options